 Erratic, forgetful and jubilant, Faveen Lone-Choir is something of an odd duck.
 A performer and traveller by nature, the crowfolk minstrel loves noises of all kinds – clangs, rattles, boom and bleats.
 Playing a menagerie of instruments – notably the accordion and the pipe flute – Faveen is also notable for his mimicry, an ancestral trait of his people, that he employs to provide additional instrumentation to his various songs and ballads.

-Once the musical accompaniment for Mistress Phanti’s Floating Festival of Fantasy, Faveen Lone-Choir attempted to flee the circus and its cruel master, stealing a massive magical pearl in the process.
+Once the musical accompaniment for Mistress Phanti’s Floating Festival of Fantasy, Faveen Lone-Choir attempted to flee the circus and its cruel master, stealing the Pearl of Winds in the process.
 Through dumb luck and happenstance, the batty crowfolk wound up in the party’s care, temporarily adopted as the Dragon Turtle’s musician.
 Months later, he would come in handy, when the pirates needed to sing the island of “Carry A Tune” into existence.

 Weight: 55 lbs